ethereum/ethereum-org-website/src/content/defi/index.md

 There are fund management products on Ethereum that will try to grow your portfolio based on a strategy of your choice.
 This is automatic, open to everyone, and doesn't need a human manager taking a cut of your profits.

 A good example is the [DeFi Pulse Index fund](https://defipulse.com/blog/defi-pulse-index/).
-When you buy into this fund, it will buy the [top 10 DeFi tokens by market capitalisation](https://www.coingecko.com/en/defi).
-This diversifies your portfolio, giving you exposure to the biggest coins of the moment.
-If a different coin enters the top 10, the fund will automatially rebalance to feature the new top 10.
-You can withdraw from the fund whenever you like.
+DeFi Pulse Index (DPI) is a fund consisting of the top projects in DeFi, weighted according to standing, that rebalances automatically to ensure your portfolio always includes [the top tokens by market capitalisation](<(https://www.coingecko.com/en/defi)>).
+You never have to manage any of the details and you can withdraw from the fund whenever you like.

 <ButtonLink to="/dapps/?category=finance">See investment dapps</ButtonLink>

-DeFi Pulse Index (DPI) is a fund consisting of the top projects in DeFi, weighted according to standing, and rebalanced automatically.
-This enables someone to gain exposure to DeFi market activity, via a diversified set of the most popular DeFi tokens, without having to manually manage the details.

 <Divider />